Abandoned levy, sometimes called

 it remains in your possession (unless you breach the terms of the repayment agreement), so there is no criminal

-liability if you remove a wheel clamp using bolt cutters
+liability if you remove an illegal wheel clamp using bolt cutters

 from the levied vehicle.